isabella232/journey-optimizer-learn.en/help/set-up-journeys/configure-data-sources.md

 ---
 title: Configure data sources
-description: Understand what a data source is and learn how to configure an Experience Platform and external data sources.
+description: Understand what a data source is and learn how to configure Experience Platform and external data sources.
 kt: 7538
 thumbnail: 334256.jpg
 feature: Journeys, Data Sources